M8E-ya/DamageBoost/README.md

 This is my first plugin

 Basically you can now set specific items and how much damage they will do.
-Very useful if you wanna make those loka practice servers and dont wanna bother setting up different protection armours to get that correct 33% damage boost.
+Very useful if you wanna make those practice servers and dont wanna bother setting up different protection armours to get that correct damage boost.